 (The entrance steps to the Hofburgkapelle)

 As such, these services offer an unusual and rare opportunity to experience some of Vienna’s best singers and musicians relatively easily.
-(In fact, I’d go so far as to say some of the world’s best.)
-And all in the kind of historical setting few cities can offer.
+In fact, I’d go so far as to say some of the world’s best.

-This is not a concert in the conventional sense: the ensemble provides the liturgical music from an upper balcony, though the Vienna Boys’ Choir performs motets in front of the altar at the end of proceedings.
+This is not a concert in the conventional sense: the ensemble delivers the liturgical music from an upper balcony, though the Vienna Boys’ Choir typically performs motets in front of the altar at the end of proceedings.

-A brief look at the 2023 programme reveals such Mass compositions as Mozart’s Coronation Mass, Monteverdi’s Messa a quattro voci da capella, Bruckner’s Mass No. 1 in D minor, Haydn’s Mass in Time of War (which premiered at Vienna’s Piaristenkirche church), and Johann Joseph Fux’s Missa confidentiae.
+My most recent look at the programme revealed such Mass compositions as Mozart’s Sparrow Mass, Haydn’s Theresienmesse, Schubert’s Mass in G major, Beethoven’s Mass in C major, Bruckner’s Mass No. 1 in D minor, and Johann Joseph Fux’s Missa confidentiae.

 Fux actually served as master of the ensemble back in the early 1700s.
 History is well and truly alive in Vienna.